Parking for people with disabilities

 Who is eligible for vehicle plates for disabled persons or a parking permit for disabled persons?

-How do I get a parking permit for disabled persons?
+How do I get a parking permit for persons with disabilities?

-You and your healthcare provider can complete the application form (MV-664.1).
+You and your healthcare provider can complete the Application for a Parking Permit or License Plates, for Persons with Severe Disabilities (PDF) (MV-664.1).
 You also can have your healthcare provider (MD, DO, DPM, or NP) complete a statement on their letterhead.
 The statement must describe the disabling condition and verify that the disability qualifies according to the law.
 Bring the form or statement to the issuing agency in your locality (normally the office of your city clerk, town clerk or village clerk).
 There is no fee for a permit.
 Remember that the DMV does not issue the parking permits.

-How do I get vehicle plates for the disabled?
+How do I get vehicle plates for persons with disabilities?

 To get plates

-- bring the proof of your disability (either form MV-664.1 or the statement from your healthcare provider) and current vehicle plates to any DMV office
+- bring the proof of your disability (either Application for a Parking Permit or License Plates, for Persons with Severe Disabilities (PDF) (MV-664.1) or the statement from your healthcare provider) and current vehicle plates to a DMV office

 - bring your proof of identity